K1HT999/KThompsonCCRData/september_deep_dive/september_effect_deep_dive.md

 The average simulated mean was `0.33%`.
 The 95th percentile simulated mean was `1.01%`; the 99th percentile was `1.27%`.

 ## Month And Threshold Check
-At the selected `ROC <= -0.10` threshold, September is the standout month.
+At the selected `ΔSurprise <= -0.10` threshold, September is the standout month.

 | Month | Trades | Mean 5d | Hit | t-stat | Profit factor |
 |---|---:|---:|---:|---:|---:|